lberaldoesilva/naif/README.md

 code developed by Valluri & Merritt (1998).
-Besides extracting the frequencies with largest amplitudes in the spectrum, the package also has tools to print the spectra before extraction of each frequency and to ``debug'' the frequency identification around a specific peak.
+Besides extracting the frequencies with largest amplitudes in the spectrum, the package also has tools to print the spectra before extraction of each frequency and to "debug" the frequency identification around a specific peak.